+Criterion for reasonable comprehension.
 We also needed to establish a minimal level of acceptable comprehension.
 In the norm-setting study of Spichtig et al. (2016), adequate comprehension was established as a minimum 70% correct of responses in a true/false format of 10 literal questions after reading a 100-150-word text.
-Compared with Spichtig et al., the nature and number of questions in the current study varied considerably (two literal, one inferential, one interpretative per text position rather than 10 literal questions) as was also the case with the response format (multiple-choice compared with true-false).
+Compared to Spichtig et al., the nature and number of questions in the current study varied considerably (two literal, one inferential, one interpretative per Text Position rather than 10 literal questions) as was also the case with the response format (multiple-choice compared to true-false).
 We examined other commonly used measures of reading proficiency to gain perspective on adequate levels of comprehension.
-The Qualitative Reading Inventory (Leslie & Caldwell, 2017) and the Developmental Reading Assessment (Beaver & Carter, 2006) include question types similar to the types we used, and set acceptable levels at 70%.
-Unlike those instruments that have an average of seven to eight questions per passage, students' attainment of CBSRR for a text position was based on their performances on four items.
+The Qualitative Reading Inventory (Leslie & Caldwell, 2017) and the Developmental Reading

-A 70% option was not possible with four items; requiring that students get three of four items (75%) correct was demanding, especially in light of the sophistication of the comprehension questions.
-Consequently, we set the minimal percentage for CBSRR on a text position as 50%, after correction for guessing.
-In hindsight, the percentage of 75% may have been appropriate in that (as will become apparent in the discussion of results), students with CBSRR attained levels of 75% correct on 12 of the 16 text positions.
+Assessment (Beaver & Carter, 2006) include question types similar to the types we used, and set acceptable levels at 70%.
+Unlike those instruments that have an average of 7 to 8 questions per passage, students' attainment of CBSRR for a Text Position was based on their performances on four items.
+A 70% option was not possible with four items; requiring that students get 3 of 4 items (75%) correct was demanding, especially in light of the sophistication of the comprehension questions.
+Consequently, we set the minimal percentage for CBSRR on a Text Position as 50%, after correction for guessing.
+In hindsight, the percentage of 75% may have been appropriate in that (as will become apparent in the discussion of results), students with CBSRR attained levels of 75% correct on 12 of the 16 Text Positions.

-Summary

-COMBINED CRITERIA FOR RATE AND COMPREHENSION In computing CBSRR of a text, only data from text positions where students had a minimal level of comprehension (at least two of the four questions answered correctly) and had spent more than 45 seconds but less than five minutes engaged with a passage were included.
-We considered the silent reading rate on the first two text positions of a passage as baseline rate for each student.
-If this baseline increased by 40 wpm or more on subsequent text positions of the passage, we regarded this performance as a suspension of CBSRR.
+Summary: Combined criteria for rate and comprehension.
+In computing CBSRR of a text, only data from Text Positions where students had a minimal level of comprehension (at least two of the four questions answered correctly) and had spent more than 45 seconds but less than five minutes engaged with a passage were included.
+We considered the silent reading rate on the first two Text Positions of a passage as baseline rate for each student.
+If this baseline increased by 40 wpm or more on subsequent Text Positions of the passage, we regarded this performance as a suspension of CBSRR.